 General OneFileA one-stop source for news and periodical articles on a wide range of topics: business, computers, current events, economics, education, environmental issues, health care, hobbies, humanities, law, literature and art, politics, science, social science, sports, technology, and many general interest topics.

-Opposing Viewpoints source for information on social issues utilizing viewpoint articles, topic overviews, statistics, primary documents, links to websites, and magazine and newspaper articles. *A "Senior Thesis" top pick
+Opposing Viewpoints source for information on social issues utilizing viewpoint articles, topic overviews, statistics, primary documents, links to websites, and magazine and newspaper articles.
+A starting place for issues.

 Proquestprovides an online subscription service containing summaries from over 3,000 publications, including periodicals and newspapers.
 Full-text coverage available for hundreds of select titles, including The New York Times and Wall Street Journal.